12,300 words, one hour and 30 min.

 Eric gripped the arms of his chair.
 It was as though he were on the dizzying precipice of a cloud-high cliff.

-Appleby fussed for a long moment over a shoe lace.
+Appleby fussed moment over a shoe lace.
 He brought himself upright and scanned the room like a peacock.
 As though he had all the time in the world, he ambled toward the exit.
-He nodded and grinned — or did he sneer? — at each of the handful of spectators he passed.
-Everyone nodded back, everyone except George and a slender police officer George’s age sitting next to him in the rear.
+He nodded and grinned — or was it sneers this time? — at each of the handful of spectators.
+Everyone nodded back, except George and a slender police officer George’s age sitting next to him in the rear.

 The Bel Air murmured.
 It reeled backward, bucked to a stop, then ripped away.
 Did Appleby figure no cops patrolled near the courthouse?

-His eyes stung and the pain in his chest sharpened.
+Eric’s eyes stung and the pain in his chest nearly made him double over.
 He wanted to scream out.
-His body rigid as ice, he twisted and glared toward the rear of the courtroom at George and the police officer.
-They were busy whispering to each other.
+His body rigid as ice, he twisted and glared toward the rear of the courtroom.
+George and the police officer were busy whispering to each other.

 Judge Parker, corrugations in his forehead, appeared to be studying Eric’s file.
 He squinted over the top of his horn-rimmed glasses.
 He cleared his throat, paused, and in an old-age rasp, he announced there was no need to delay for deliberation.
 He’d made his determination.